 On December 30, 2021, the CBIRC issued Notice of the General Office of the China Banking and Insurance Regulatory Commission on Issuing the Measures for the Regulation of Risks in the Information Technology Outsourcing by Banking and Insurance Institutions, or Circular 141.
 Circular 141 puts forward comprehensive requirements for IT outsourcing of banking and insurance institutions, including the requirements on IT outsourcing governance, access, monitoring and evaluation, risk management.
 According to such measures, IT outsourcing refers to the activities that banking and insurance institutions entrust the information technology activities originally handled by themselves to service providers for processing.
 According to Circular 141, the CBIRC is responsible for supervising banking and insurance institutions in their access management of information technology outsourcing service providers conducting risk assessment and rating of such service providers and establishing a risk monitoring and verification mechanism.
 For the outsourcing services providers, including those that are engaged in providing outsourcing services of operation and maintenance, such as outsourcing of operation and maintenance of the physical environment data centers (machine room), and etc., a banking and insurance institution shall submit a report to the CBIRC or the local CBIRC office 20 business days before entering into an outsourcing contract, and the CBIRC or the local CBIRC office may take measures, such as risk alert, interview, regulatory inquiry or requiring the banking and insurance institution to suspend or stop relevant outsourcing activities, for outsourcing risks of the banking and insurance institution if the outsourcing services are with high risks.
 Outsourcing service providers may not subcontract material services to others.
-The CBIRC requires the contracts between the outsourcing services providers and the banking and insurance institutions and accept the supervision and review as conducted by the CBIRC.
+The CBIRC requires the contracts between the outsourcing services providers and the banking and insurance institutions specify, among other things, that outsourcing services providers should comply with the laws and regulations and other internal management requirements for banking and insurance institutions and accept the supervision and review as conducted by the CBIRC.